jkkicks/Vela/README.md

 ## Migration from v1.0

-If you're upgrading from the original SparkBot:
+If you're upgrading from the original Vela:

 1. **Backup your data**
    ```bash